aaron-grau/curic/react/projects/pokedex/README.md

 ### Toy Detail

 Implement the ability to click on a Toy and be taken to a path such as `/pokemon/1/toys/1` where a `ToyDetail` component displays information about a Toy below the `PokemonDetail` component.
 This should be completed without any additional changes to the application state.

 You will need to:
-1. create a `ToyDetailContainer` that provides the toy's information as props
+1. Create a `ToyDetailContainer` that provides the toy's information as props
-2. create a `ToyDetail` component that displays its props
+2. Create a `ToyDetail` component that displays its props
-3. create a nested route that renders the `ToyDetailContainer` when the path matches `/pokemon/:pokemonId/toys/:toyId`
+3. Create a nested route that renders the `ToyDetailContainer` when the path matches `/pokemon/:pokemonId/toys/:toyId`

 When providing the toy to the `ToyDetail` component from the `ToyDetailContainer`, remember that `mapStateToProps` accepts a second parameter `ownProps`.
 Use this to key into the correct toy.

 **Hint:** A component rendered by a route receives `params` as a prop, which includes information about the route.